Insurance Coverage & Costs

 7 to 15 percent below the price points of most other payers in that market.

-So you want that payer to offer this product because its going to be most attractive
+So you want that payer to offer this product because it’s going to be most attractive

 to the individual.